A look at the CV of a quality, Filipino Accountant

 Brian is a made up name, but not a made up accountant or CV.
-He is a highly experienced and qualified CPA who graduated with honours from Far Eastern University, one of the top Universities in the Philippines.
+He is a highly experienced and qualified CPA who graduated with honors from Far Eastern University, one of the top Universities in the Philippines.
 It ranks 3rd in the list of Accountancy schools with the most CPA Licensure Exams passers with an 85% passing rate per year.

-It didn’t take Brian long to familiarise himself with the tasks and adjust to the workload.
+It didn’t take Brian long to familiarize himself with the tasks and adjust to the workload.
 In fact, he barely needed any training at all.
 Because of his excellent English communication skills, he regularly & effortlessly calls, chats, or exchanges emails with his client and coworkers in Australia.

 Brian is an exceptional accountant and don’t tell him we told you this, but… He is one of many great accountants available to businesses like yours!

 Why offshore to Filipino Accountants?

 Skills and qualifications.
 Accountancy is one of the top University courses in the Philippines.
 Each year, 7000 to 8000 new Certified Public Accountants (CPAs) are added to the roster of the Professional Regulatory Board of Accountancy.
 Based on their records, there are 188,203 CPAs in the Philippines as of 2018.
 Filipino CPAs can also become associate members of the Australian CPA.
 The two CPA associations signed a member pathway agreement in November 2015, facilitating the certification of Filipino financial professionals.